HWallace14/stock-analysis/README.md

 ### Code Comparison Original to Refactored

-Starting out we can see that the two bit of code are very similar.
+Starting out we can see that the two bits of code are very similar.
 The output sheet is formatted and activated while an inputbox for the year is enabled and a timer is started to time the code and see how efficiently it runs (in this scenario we are assuming that faster = more efficient).
 These bits of code aren't done in the same order but they do both create the same result.

 ##### Refactored Code